jithinsisaac/BDA-Expt2-BI-Tools-2021/README.md

 - Install Metabase on the EC2 instance
   - https://jithinsisaac.github.io/posts/aws_metabase/
 - For importing new database into Metabase, follow these instructions:
+  - In MySQL/MariaDB shell ->
     - CREATE USER 'jithin'@'%' IDENTIFIED BY 'isaac';
     - GRANT ALL PRIVILEGES ON *.* TO 'jithin'@'%';
     - FLUSH PRIVILEGES;
     - In sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf
       - Change bind address to: 0.0.0.0
 - Import .sql database into your EC2 instance
 - Link the database with Metabase